Innei/nvim/README.md

 #### CoC (AutoCompletion)

 CoC is a modern completion, which had most vscode feature.
-It config write in `coc-setting.json`
+It's all configs wrote in `coc-setting.json`

 | Shortcut        | Action                    |
 | --------------- | ------------------------- |